Share on:

 Introduction

 There are several ways how enterprise users can authenticate in enterprise applications.
 If there are many enterprise applications users should authenticate into each application and enter login and password.
-Even applications use the same user account, it is painful to enter credentials every time.
+Even if applications use the same user account, it is painful to enter credentials every time.
 A solution is to use a single sign (SSO) technology.
-For Windows user it is Kerberos.
+For Windows users it is Kerberos.
 With Kerberos, users could authenticate to web applications seamlessly using their Active Directory accounts.

 Prerequisites